Point accepted mutation: Construction of PAM matrices

 PAM matrices were introduced by Margaret Dayhoff in 1978.
-The calculation of these matrices were based on 1572 observed mutations in the phylogenetic trees of 71 families of closely related proteins.
+The calculation of these matrices was based on 1572 observed mutations in the phylogenetic trees of 71 families of closely related proteins.
 The proteins to be studied were selected on the basis of having high similarity with their predecessors.
 The protein alignments included were required to display at least 85% identity.
 As a result, it is reasonable to assume that any aligned mismatches were the result of a single mutation event, rather than several at the same location.

 Each PAM matrix has twenty rows and twenty columns — one representing each of the twenty amino acids translated by the genetic code.
 The value in each cell of a PAM matrix is related to the probability of a row amino acid before the mutation being aligned with a column amino acid afterwards.
 From this definition, PAM matrices are an example of a substitution matrix.